 Hostinger vs Bluehost 2026: Speed, Price & WordPress

-Both hosts start under $3/month and both target beginners — but they make different trade-offs.
+Both hosts start under $4/month and both target beginners — but they make different trade-offs.
 Hostinger leads on raw performance benchmarks, introductory price, and its AI website builder.
 Bluehost leads on WordPress.org official endorsement, cPanel familiarity, and beginner brand trust.
-The right choice depends on whether you prioritise technical speed or ecosystem alignment.
+The decision hinges on two factors: whether renewal cost matters to you (Bluehost renews lower at both entry and mid-tier after the intro period), and whether WordPress.org's official recommendation carries weight for your project.

 TL;DR — Quick Pick